open-s4c/demo-ccat/talks/oh-asplos25/SLIDES.md

 ## THREE OPTIONS
 1. use big lock, but that allows *no concurrency*
 2. *carefully think* and implement a concurrent algorithm
-3. hope for the best and *just use try it*!
+3. use the code we have and *hope for the best*

 <!-- pause -->

-## LET'S GO WITH OPTION 3!
+## THINKING HURTS, LET'S GO WITH OPTION 3!

 ```c
 typedef struct {